 Jichova Tyson studied fine art at the School of the Museum of Fine Arts in Boston, and the Gerrit Rietveld Academie in Amsterdam, and received her BFA at the Massachusetts College of Art and Design in Boston.
 She is a 2016 recipient of The MacDowell Colony Fellowship.
 "Talking About Adultery" is her second exhibition at Municipal Bonds.

 Municipal Bonds—our name as well as our purpose—is a symbolic play on words.
 Municipalities form and encourage a concentration of people and ideas, where bonds are the connections and strengths between us.
 To that effect, Municipal Bonds is a contemporary art gallery with a nomadic exhibition program devoted to emerging and established artists, international in scope and cross-cultural in intention.
-Founded in Oakland, California by Emily Miller, Municipal Bonds seeks to enhance artists' support, development, and exposure; and to increase the diversity of art showcased for the betterment of community, collectors, and creativity.
+Founded in the San Francisco Bay Area by Emily Miller, Municipal Bonds seeks to enhance artists' support, development, and exposure; and to increase the diversity of art showcased for the betterment of community, collectors, and creativity.